Calculate

 How Much Can I Earn from $10,000 in T-Bills?

-$10,000 is the most common T-Bill investment amount — a round number that fits neatly into most laddering strategies and produces meaningful earnings while remaining accessible to most investors.
+The most common T-Bill investment amount.
+Fits neatly into laddering strategies and produces meaningful earnings from day one.

 Duration You Pay Earnings Investment Rate (BEY)